Abdllatif-max/snake-reinforcement-learning/README.md

 In this document, we'll cover the key aspects of the project, including setup, training, and improvements.
 You can download and run the AI-powered Snake on your computer and even enhance its capabilities further.

-Currently, our trained model achieves up to 300 survival steps in a 15x15 grid environment.
+Currently, our trained model achieves up to 300 survival steps in a 15x15 grid environment, even by training less then 4000 episodes, which is impressive!

 ---